sqitchers/homebrew-sqitch/README.md

 Sqitch Homebrew Tap
 ===================

-This Homebrew tap provides formulas for [Sqitch](https://sqitch.org/), a database schema development and change management system.
+This Homebrew tap provides a formula for [Sqitch](https://sqitch.org/), a database schema development and change management system.
 If you'd like to try Sqitch and use [Homebrew](https://brew.sh/), this will be the simplest way to get it installed so you can get to work.